DevikalyanDas/NucleiSegnet-Paper-with-Code/README.md

 * For the test, run the ```python test.py``` which will carry out the inference on the test set.
 But remeber to give the path to your saved weights, model and test image patches.
 * All the scripts, are run together in Google colab, to show how to run the scripts.

-## Script Dependencies
+## Script Dependencies (code summary)
 ```
 code-template/
 │
 ├── color_norm.py           - script to stain normalize the images and crop into patches.
 ├── main.py                 - Script to run the dataset generator and start training
-│   ├── dataset.py
+│   ├── dataset.py          - dataset class and the augmentations used
-│   ├── model.py
+│   ├── model.py            - script of the model
 │       ├── loss_metric.py  - The metrics and loss functions for the model
 │
-├── test.py          - the script for
+├── test.py                 - the script to test the model
+│   ├── dataset.py          - dataset class and the augmentations used
+│   ├── model.py            - script of the model
+│   ├── scores_comp.py      - computes the scores (DICE, IOU)
+│   ├── color_norm.py       - joins the cropped patches back into full sized image
 ```

 ## Folder Structure while running the code